-Activities are evidence-based.
+Activities are evidence-based

-This evidence comes from four sources:
+Evidence comes from four sources:

-- Global research evidence (the information summarised on the TIS website); - Local evidence (from monitoring and evaluation of activities); - The values and preferences of the population (gathered through community consultation); - Your professional experience.
+- Global research evidence (information summarised on the TIS website); - Local evidence (from monitoring and evaluating activities); - The values and preferences of the population (gathered through community consultation); - · Your professional experience.

-The science of evidence-based practice lies in knowing the research literature, whilst the art lies in the interpretation of that information for a local audience.
-This is what gives us wise practice.
-Wise practice is practice that is tailored for a local context and carried out by knowledgeable and thoughtful professionals who show understanding and respect for the community's traditions and values.
+The science of evidence-based practice lies in knowing what the global and local evidence says, whilst the art lies in the interpretation of that information for your community.
+This gives us wise practice.
+Wise practice is tailored for a local context and carried out by knowledgeable and thoughtful professionals who show understanding and respect for the community's traditions, values and knowledge.
 It is inclusive practice that considers the strengths of the community and provides a way of moving forward together.
+It also prioritises Aboriginal and Torres Strait Islander specific evidence.
+For example, the research evidence provided on the TIS website uses the following hierarchy: